Cesare Borgia: Personal life

 On 10 May 1499, Cesare married Charlotte of Albret (1480 – 11 March 1514), a sister of King John III of Navarre.
 The arrangement was part of a plan by the Navarrese monarchs to ease tensions with the newly proclaimed French King Louis XII by offering a royal blood bride in his dealings with the Holy See.
 They were parents to a daughter, Louise Borgia (1500–1553).

-Cesare was also the father to at least 11 illegitimate children.
-Among them are Girolamo Borgia who married Isabella Contessa di Carpi and Camilla Lucrezia Borgia (the younger) who, after Cesare's death, was moved to Ferrara to the court of her aunt Lucrezia Borgia (the elder).
+Cesare was also the father of several illegitimate children.
+Among them are Girolamo Borgia, who married Isabella Contessa di Carpi and Camilla Lucrezia Borgia (the younger), who, after Cesare's death, was moved to Ferrara to the court of her aunt Lucrezia Borgia (the elder).